'...we are teachers only in our home gardens, and learners elsewhere.'

 Another deciduous tree, it provides a lot of mulch.
 Tradition has it that it is unlucky to burn the wood, and animals prefer not to eat it, so I shredded the prunings too.

 I finally bit the bullet and removed the original tree in Autumn 2002.
 It had, after being coppiced regularly every 2 years, still grown far larger than the average elderberry - it probably discovered an underground spring.
 Since I had not expected it to become more than a large shrub, I had planted it too close to the house.
 It was grabbing far too large a proportion of the available moisture and nutrients, and it's canopy was affecting the growth of several other trees.
 Sadly, the only solution was to remove it, though the stump remains as a testament to it's unusual size.
-Hopefully it's replacement, planted in spring 2010, will not become so rampant.

 Mine is a 'Black Genoa' and has been bearing prolifically since the second year after planting, although the tree grows very slowly.
 It takes many years to reach maturity, and tends to sprawl sideways as much as growing upwards, so has to be ruthlessly pruned to force it to grow vertically.
 Suckers need to be removed from the base of the tree as soon as they appear.